agude/agude.github.io/_posts/2018-04-07-matplotlib_blitting_supernova.md

 But making animations in [matplotlib][matplotlib] can take a long time.
 Not just to write the code, but waiting for it to run!
 The easiest, but slowest, way to make an animation is to redraw the entire plot every frame.
-Using this method it took roughly 20 minutes to render a single animation for my [names post][names]!
-Fortunately there is a much faster way: matplotlib's [animation blitting][blit].
-Blitting took that 20 minute render time to under a minute!
+Using this method, it took roughly 20 minutes to render a single animation for my [names post][names]!
+Fortunately there is a significantly faster alternative: matplotlib's [animation blitting][blit].
+Blitting increased rendering speed by a factor of 20!

 [matplotlib]: https://matplotlib.org
 [blit]: https://en.wikipedia.org/wiki/Bit_blit